Department of Sustainable Agroforestry

 The Department of Sustainable Agroforestry of the Jane Goodall Institute Spain's Program in Senegal and Guinea was created in Dindéfélo in April 2013 to facilitate chimpanzee research and conservation, as well as the sustainable management of natural resources.

-Following the JGI Senegal team’s approach, the Department of Sustainable Agroforestry bases all decisions on scientific data and, considering the lack of previous research in this subject, bases its actions on its own research.
-Research has been carried out by the JGI team since the beginning of the Department, a project that has been supported by various universities throughout the years.
+Following the JGI Senegal team’s approach, the Department of Sustainable Agroforestry bases all decisions on scientific data.
+Research has been carried out by the JGI team since the beginning of the Department, a project that has been supported by various entities throughout the years.

-Currently, there are five main lines of work:
+Historically, there have been 6 main lines of work:

-Today, the Department of Sustainable Agroforestry focuses on the analysis of the fields and their location.
-They also propose the best strategies to achieve the highest efficiency in the production of food for the DCNR villages, always taking into account the best ways to protect biodiversity and areas of high importance for conservation.
+The Department of Sustainable Agroforestry focuses on the analysis of the fields and their location.
+The team also propose the best strategies to achieve the highest efficiency in the production of food for the DCNR villages, always taking into account the best ways to protect biodiversity and areas of high importance for conservation.

-- Ecological corridors of chimpanzees, in collaboration with UPM
+- Ecological corridors of chimpanzees, in collaboration with the UPM

-- Regeneration of abandoned crop fields, in collaboration with UPM
+- Regeneration of abandoned crop fields, in collaboration with the UPM

 - Agricultural and livestock systems